sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 }
 ```

-When an event has been posted to a receiver, EPR will emit an event to Redpanda.
+When an event has been posted to a receiver, EPR will emit a message to Redpanda.

 ### Events

 Events are a record of some action that took place in your pipeline and whether
 it was successful.
-Each event is linked to a receiver by way of an ID.
+Each event contains an [NVRPP](#nvrpp), and is linked to a receiver
+by way of an ID.
+Events that have matching NVRPPs are associated with the
+same artifact.
+This allows us to trace the flow of any artifact through our
+pipeline, so long as events are posted at each step.
 Events
 are strictly formatted at the root level, with a free-form payload field that is
 validated against the schema of its receiver.
 Each event contains a
 boolean `success` field that represents whether an action was successful or not.
-It also houses the [NVRPP](#nvrpp), which allows us to trace artifacts through
-EPR.

-When EPR receives an event, it posts the event and some receiver and group data
+When EPR receives an event, it posts a message and some receiver and group data
 to Redpanda.
 Downstream watchers can then consume these messages and take their
 own actions.
 Watchers can match messages based on the `success` field of a
-message.
-This allows you to take different actions depending on if an event
+event (and by extension, the message).
+This allows you to take different actions
-passed or failed.
-For example, you could open a ticket against a team if their
+depending on if an event passed or failed.
+For example, you could open a ticket
-event to the `artifact.scanned` type receiver had `success=false`.
+against a team if their event to the `artifact.scanned` type receiver had `success=false`.

 ```json
 {